-On October 12, 2019, McCutchen and Sexton-The Law Firm took part in the Teen Driving ROADeo at Har-Ber High School to educate students about the dangers of distracted driving.
+On October 12, 2019, McCutchen Napurano - The Law Firm took part in the Teen Driving ROADeo at Har-Ber High School to educate students about the dangers of distracted driving.
 The Springdale Fire Department was also in attendance and taught students about the risks associated with teen driving and performed a vehicle extraction using the “Jaws of Life.”

 According to the National Highway Safety Traffic Safety Administration, in 2017 there were 3,166 people killed in vehicle crashes involving distracted drivers.
 The largest group affected by smartphone use are drivers 15 to 19 years old, which make up 23 percent of all drivers involved in fatal smartphone distracted driving crashes!